Feel Good Now EP

 Feel Good Now is an EP by American electropop singer-songwriter The Ready Set.
 It was released on October 7, 2011, following the release of his major label debut and third studio album I'm Alive, I'm Dreaming.
 The EP includes three singles, "Young Forever", "Hollywood Dream" and "Killer".
 The EP debuted at number 179 on the Billboard 200.

 Background and release

 In early 2011, The Ready Set began working on a new EP having already written 20 new songs and hoped for a release in the summer of that year.
 He also released the EP's lead single, "Young Forever" in March 2011, to promote his upcoming EP.
+Additionally, he previewed the song "Operator" in April, which was included on the digital release for "Young Forever", and later appears on the physical edition of the EP.
 In July 2011, Jordan Witzigreuter confirmed that the EP would be released sometime in the fall.

 On August 24, 2011, The Ready Set launched pre-ordering for the EP with a release date for October 11.
 The digital edition contains five tracks, "Hollywood Dream", "Killer", "Back To Back", "A Little More" and "Notions", while the physical edition includes two bonus tracks, "Operator" and "Young Forever".
 The EP was officially released on October 7, for digital download.

+In support of the EP's release, the Ready Set held a release party in Los Angeles on October 11, 2011.
+He also joined All Time Low on a fall tour from October to November 2011, along with He Is We and Paradise Fears.
+In December, the Ready Set performed a few acoustic holiday shows with Breathe Electric, Plug in Stereo, and Weatherstar.